 Read through what you’ve written before hitting send or print.

-Although I’ve just spent an entire blog emphasizing the importance of writing well at work, use discretion when using these tips.
+Although I’ve just spent an entire blog emphasizing how important it is to write well at work, use discretion when using these tips.
 It’s probably not the best use of your time to re-read a quick email or instant message to a coworker.
 But if you’re at all concerned about the outcome of your writing, use the steps above to create clear and concise content that the reader can easily understand.

 For more FREE RESOURCES on this topic and others, visit our resources page.Share this: